vulpemventures/react-native-gdk/CONTRIBUTING.md

 To run the example app on iOS:

+> You might need to install pods first `cd example/ios && pod install`

 ```sh
 yarn example ios
 ```

+> If this command doesn't work correctly, try starting the app by opening `example/ios` from Xcode and build the app from there.

 To confirm that the app is running with the new architecture, you can check the Metro logs for a message like this: